FoxLabsFr/Round_leds_matrix_95mm_12x12_WS2812B/README.md

 ## Important Considerations

-- **Power Supply:** Verify your power supply can support the total current required by the LEDs.
+- **Power Supply:** Verify that your power supply can support the total current required by the LEDs.
+The JST HX connectors are rated up to 3A.
+If you plan to use more (for example, setting the LEDs to full brightness), use the solder pads instead, with appropriately sized AWG wires.
 - **LED Protection:** WS2812B require protection against voltage spikes and excessive current.
 [Protection Module](https://www.tindie.com/products/27407/)
 - **Heat Dissipation:** Depending on your usage, active cooling may be necessary to prevent overheating.
 - **Data Integrity:** To prevent signal degradation, especially in long LED chains, keep data lines as short as possible.